-- Share capital can not be lower than 1,000 minimum salaries on the date of company registration; - If the share capital of the entity is greater than statutory net assets of the entity, such entity must decrease its share capital to the value not exceeding its net assets; - If the minimum allowed share capital is greater than statutory net assets of the entity, such entity is subject to liquidation, if not rectified within 6 months after the year end.
+- Share capital cannot be lower than 100,000 rubles; - If the share capital of the entity is greater than statutory net assets of the entity, such entity must decrease its share capital to the value not exceeding its net assets; - If the minimum allowed share capital is greater than statutory net assets of the entity, such entity is subject to liquidation, if not rectified within 6 months after the year end.

-As at 31 December 2014, the Group has been in compliance with the above share capital requirements.
+As at 31 December 2015, the Group has been in compliance with the above share capital requirements.